kavia-common/customer-service-portal-185720-185729/README.md

 - closed -> in_progress (reopen)
 - Idempotent updates are allowed (setting the same status again).

+Additional rules:
+- When closing a request (… -> closed) or reopening (resolved/closed -> in_progress), a non-empty note is required.

 ## Endpoints overview

 Health and docs: